gnsmrky/pytorch-fast-neural-style-for-web/README.md

 ```

 ## Smaller ONNX model files (~6.9MB vs ~1.9MB)
-Resizing input content image does not reduce the model files.
-Only the resource needed when running inference eval as convolution sweeps smaller images needs smaller memory footprint.
-The number of parameters is kept the same.
+Resizing input content image does not reduce the model file size.
+It only reduce the resource needed when running inference eval.
+Convolution that sweeps smaller images needs smaller memory footprint.
+The number of parameters in the network is kept the same.

-To reduce the model files, the quickest way is to reduce the number of channels (or number of filters) in the network being eval'd.
-This requires retraining the network as fewer channels and parameters.
+To reduce the model files, the quickest way is to reduce the number of channels (or number of filters) in the network.  _This requires retraining the network as there are fewer channels and parameters._

 PyTorch FNS example was trained with 32 channels to start with for the 1st convolution layer.
-With half the number of channels at 16, the model file size is reduced to ~1/4 the size.
+With half the number of channels at 16, and similarly done so for all the following layers, the model file size is reduced to ~1/4 the size.

 When running with smaller model files, specify `--num-channels 16` when running inference eval.